-At AdventHealth, we treat the whole person — body, mind and spirit.
+At AdventHealth Dade City and Zephyrhills, we treat the whole person — body, mind and spirit.
 It’s vital to your well-being to understand that mental health is just as important as your physical health, and that mind and body impact each other.
 That’s why mental health conditions almost always come with physical symptoms, too, or why people with illnesses that are considered physiological may also struggle with mental illnesses like anxiety and depression.

-That said, if you face a mental health crisis, don’t brush it off and see it as insignificant compared to a physical sickness or injury.
+That said, if you face a mental health crisis, don’t brush it off and see it as insignificant compared to physical sickness or injury.
 Get help right away.
-We’re here to let you know that not only is it OK to go to the ER if you’re having a mental health crisis, but it may very well be your best option.
+We’re here with our expert emergency physician, clinical toxicologist and medical director, Javier Gonzalez, MD, FACEP, DABT, to let you know why not only it is OK to go to the ER if you’re having a mental health crisis, but it may very well be your best option.

 This uptick reflects an increase in mental health conditions.
 Some common mental health conditions that may be seen in the ER include:

 - Bipolar disorder

 When Should You Go to the ER for Mental Health?